weburnett/abstract_doi_finder/abstract_doi_finder/test_suite/convention.md

 In archives/ are the "problematic" examples:

-- TR1.csv, TR1DA.csv and TR1da.csv are problematic because of https://github.com/popbr/abstract_doi_finder/issues/17
-- ZEmpty is problematic because of https://github.com/popbr/abstract_doi_finder/issues/13
+- m_empty.csv is problematic because of https://github.com/popbr/abstract_doi_finder/issues/13